eloylp/decentra-chat/docs/CLI_GUIDE.md

 The DecentraChat CLI is the current user-facing client.
-It can inspect local configuration, initialize storage, manage local contacts, run bounded LAN discovery, exchange public keys, send and receive encrypted messages, run a bounded stdin-driven chat session, and read conversation history from SQLite.
+It can inspect local configuration, initialize storage, manage local contacts, run bounded LAN discovery, onboard discovered peers, exchange public keys, send and receive encrypted messages, run a bounded stdin-driven chat session, and read conversation history from SQLite.

+The preferred path is contact-first: create a local identity, onboard a peer into the contact book, trust the pinned fingerprint, then use `chat`.
+The lower level `key-request`, `send`, and `receive` commands are still useful for testing and debugging one part of the stack at a time.

 The commands below describe what is implemented in `src/cli.rs` today.
 There is no TUI or long-running chat daemon yet.